adobe/aem-headless-client-js/api-reference.md

 ## AEMHeadless
 This class provides methods to call AEM GraphQL APIs.
-Before calling any method initialize the instance with GraphQL endpoint, GraphQL host and auth if needed
+Before calling any method initialize the instance with GraphQL endpoint, GraphQL serviceURL and auth if needed

 **Kind**: global class